florianmainguy/florianmainguy.github.io/about.md

 title: About
 permalink: /about/
 ---
-I'm Florian Mainguy, a french living in England who despite his affection for food doesn't eat frog legs.
+I'm Florian Mainguy, a french expat living in England who despite his affection for food doesn't eat frog legs.

 Through this blog I would like to share things I like, my thoughts and my projects.
 It could be about Physics, Electronics, Programming or even Art, Music and History.